Awards Committee & Guidelines

 At its Board of Directors Meeting in December 1998, it was unanimously approved by the Board to set up a MetSoc Awards Committee.
 The current Terms of Reference of the Committee were modified at the April 2008 BOD meeting.

 Awards Impacted by the New Procedure

-All MetSoc Awards, except best paper awards, will be scrutinized by a MetSoc Awards Committee.
+All MetSoc Awards, except the Best Paper Awards, will be scrutinized by a MetSoc Awards Committee.

 MetSoc Section Awards will be selected first by the individual MetSoc Sections and submitted to the MetSoc Awards Committee Chair for review.
-MetSoc Sections must have their selection completed by March 1st and will need to submit to the MetSoc Awards Chair documentation for their candidate of the Section Award.
+MetSoc Sections must have their selection completed by March 1st and will need to submit to the MetSoc Awards Chair documentation for their candidate for the Section Award.

 Nominations for CIM Awards (including CIM Fellowship Nominations) are reviewed by the CIM Awards Committee Chair.
 Please refer to the CIM website for more information.

 Timing of Awards Selection

 All nominations for MetSoc Awards must be submitted to the Awards Committee by the deadline date as stipulated on the submission website.

 The Chair of the Awards Committee shall be the 2nd Vice President of MetSoc.
 The Chair’s responsibilities will be to submit the nominations to the members of the Awards Committee, to supervise the ballot vote, to present the results to the Board and to MC the Awards Ceremony at the COM.

 Membership of the Awards Committee shall total six (6) excluding the Chair.
 The term of members of the committee will be 3 years with two members turning over each year.

 If a Committee member is a nominee of one of the Awards, they will abstain from voting on that nomination.
 The MetSoc Conflict of Interest Policy shall be in effect.

 Members of the Awards Committee shall be nominated by the current Past President of the Society and ratified by the Board at its 1st Meeting at the COM and shall be appointed by the President.